SNMPv1&v2c and v3 are supported by RipEX. Both can be configured separately for the SNMP agent and for SNMP notifications (traps and informs).

 There are many Network Management Systems available on the market.
 Whichever you choose, keep in mind the described limitations.
 E.g., never use NMS, which can download only the entire remote device MIB and not single OIDs.

 If you wish to monitor many watched values (VSWR, Temperature, UCC, …) from remote stations connected over the radio channel and you have a star topology network, you can improve bandwidth efficiency by reading OID values only from the Master (Repeater) RipEX station.

-The advantage of the above is that the watched values from remote stations are broadcast in regular intervals and saved in the Master (Repeater) RipEX.
+The advantage of the above is that the watched values from remote stations are broadcast in regular intervals (by default, 2 hours) and saved in the Master (Repeater) RipEX.
 These values from neighbouring stations have their own OID’s and can be downloaded from the Master (Repeater) RipEX.